Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Results Discussion

-As demonstrated in Figure~\ref{fig:dp_accuracy}~\textbf{a}, Nested FNO precisely captures the local pressure buildup responses around each well, as well as the global interaction among them.
-The high resolution provides accurate estimates of the maximum pressure buildup, which is an essential indicator of reservoir integrity.
+For basin-scale CCS projects, pressure buildups caused by different injection activities can interfere with one another.
+As demonstrated in Figure~\ref{fig:dp_accuracy}, Nested FNO precisely captures the local pressure buildup responses around each well, as well as the global interaction among them.
+The high resolution refinements provide accurate estimates of the maximum pressure buildup, which is an essential indicator of reservoir integrity.
 The global level prediction provides the spatial extent of the region of pressure buildup influence, another important parameter required for regulatory purposes~\cite{epa}.
-Additionally, Figure~\ref{fig:dp_accuracy}~\textbf{a-c} shows that accuracy is consistent across different prediction domains and throughout the injection period.
-These predictions are sufficient to guide important engineering decisions such as injection schemes and monitoring program designs.
+Additionally, Figure~\ref{fig:dp_accuracy}~\textbf{a-c} shows that accuracy is consistent across different resolutions and throughout the injection period.
+These predictions are sufficient to guide important engineering decisions, such as choosing injection rates.

-The relative pressure buildup error $\delta^{P}$ (as defined in \textit{Methods}) for the training and the testing set are 0.3\% and 0.5\%, respectively.
+The relative pressure buildup error $\delta^{P}$ (as defined in \textit{Experimental}) for the training and the testing set are 0.3\% and 0.5\%, respectively.
 Similar to the gas saturation, we observe small overfitting from the error histogram (Figure~\ref{fig:dp_accuracy}~\textbf{d}) for the training and testing set.
-This generalization is remarkable, considering the training data size for this high-dimensional problem.
-The generalizability is achieved through a fine-tuning technique which we will introduce in \textit{Methods}.
+This generalization is remarkable, considering the small training data size for this high-dimensional problem.
+The generalizability is achieved through a novel fine-tuning technique which we discuss in \textit{Experimental}.